vcilabs/terradactyl/README.md

 ### Getting Help

-For a list of available sub-commands do:
+For a list of available subcommands do:

     $ terradactyl help